 In a meta sense, fictional characters are unable to change their fates due to the conventions of storytelling.
 As most forms of story have fixed or defined paths and at most a handful of endings, all 'fighting against fate' is actually scripted to be such.
 This will only change when technology arises that enables fictional characters to be made free agents, such as strong AI.

 True, had any one thing changed, the RMS Titanic would have not hit the iceberg.
-However, due to the nature of the Passenger Trade in the early 20th century (speeding while in ice fields in order to avoid the danger, non-mandatory wireless coverage, fixed number of lifeboats based on tonnage and not on capacity, etc), a disaster like the Titanic's, if not worse, wasn't.
+However, due to the nature of the Passenger Trade in the early 20th century (speeding while in ice fields in order to get out of the danger zone faster, non-mandatory wireless coverage, fixed number of lifeboats based on tonnage and not on capacity, etc), a disaster like the Titanic's, if not worse, wasn't.
 It all depended on When it would happen, Where it would happen, Which ship would sink, and How many people were going to die.
 In another world, Jack and Rose may have struggled to survive the tragic sinking of the RMS Queen May, and Titanic being just another footnote like her sisters.